Tinoco107/Recipe-Project/README.md

   frameborder="0"
 ></iframe>

-We ran a permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.
+We ran a permutation test by shuffling the missingness of average_rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.

 <iframe